tonykle/tonykle.github.io/about/index.md

   credit: WeGraphics
 ---

-I am currently working as a Software Engineer at Milliman in Seattle.
+I am currently working as a Software Engineer at Milliman in Seattle, WA.
 I primarily enjoy working with front-end technologies but am willing to work with whatever necessary to get the job done.
 I am a graduate of the University of Washington C/O 2015.